wildfly-extras/wildfly-channel-maven-plugin/README.md

 ## Usage Examples

+(See additional examples, including sample files, in the [examples](examples/README.md) directory.)

+### Example 1

-Simple use case, allign all dependencies according to a channel file:
+Align all dependencies according to a channel file:

 ```shell
 # navigate to a maven project